chriskjou/opennmt-inspection/WORKFLOW.md

 		├── plot_residuals_locations.py 				<-
 		├── significance_threshold.py 					<-
 		├── significant_llh.py 							<-
 		└── ...

-Set-up
+# Set-up
 ------------
 1. Getting the Embeddings
 2. Cleaning the fMRI data

 Do these things first before doing any analysis.
-If you want to skip step (1) Getting the Embeddings, download the `embeddings/` folder from the Google Drive.
+If you want to skip step (1) Getting the Embeddings, download the `embeddings/` folder from the Google Drive [here](https://drive.google.com/drive/folders/1LNdXXD-W8ebm8WD1oIMKSw6Nt9rqsuWQ).
 Step (2) is required to download and reformat the fMRI data from the original MATLAB file to readable python pickle files.

 # Getting the Embeddings
 Ensure that `cleaned_sentencesGLM.txt` is included in the `opennmt-inspection` repo.
 This was cleaned from original fMRI data provided in `examplesGLM` and processed with `clean_data.py`.